ThalysRossi/vibe-caravan/readme.md

 - **Larger buffer sizes** (64-256 MiB) can improve throughput for sequential transfers between fast storage (SSD to SSD)
 - **Smaller buffers** (1-4 MiB) may reduce memory pressure when copying many small files
-- The default 1 MiB threshold is optimal for most local disk scenarios
+- The default 8 MiB threshold is tuned for HDD-heavy local disk scenarios
 - Cross-filesystem copies (NTFS to BTRFS) benefit from buffered copying for large files

 ## Naming Conflict Safety Guardrail